If you’re looking for specific benefits sites, see the benefits links page.

 TSP (Thrift Savings Plan)

-- After you sign into HR Links, click on “Personal Details”
+- After you sign into HR Links, click “Benefits Summary”

-- Click on the green circle next to your name
+- Click on the TSP tile/row to view and edit your contribution amounts

 To transfer your previous retirement account into your TSP, you’ll need to fill out a Form TSP-60 for every account you want to roll over.
 If you need help, you can call them by dialing 1-877-968-3778.
 Be sure to have your TSP account number and your SSN and mailing address handy.